One of the major deciders in business success is the “soft” but indispensable skill of negotiation.

 Katie Muse, Kellogg Class of 2024

-Both Negotiations courses provide students with the fundamental prescriptive and descriptive negotiation theory they need to become successful negotiators and apply it to two-party negotiations, team negotiations, the resolution of disputes, and the management of the negotiation process.
+Negotiations Fundamentals provide students with the fundamental prescriptive and descriptive negotiation theory they need to understand and successfully navigate two-party negotiations, team negotiations, dispute resolution, and the management of the negotiation process.

-The courses center around a series of negotiation simulations in varying contexts, from one-on-one negotiations to team disputes and cross-cultural mediations, giving students the opportunity to apply skills and theory in real time in a low-stakes setting.
+The courses center on a series of negotiation simulations in varying contexts, from one-on-one negotiations to team disputes and cross-cultural mediations, giving students the opportunity to apply skills and theory in real time in a low-stakes environment.

 Learn more about Victoria Medvec and her negotiations class at Kellogg School of Management.